Firearm: Automatic

+Burst

+Burst is a fire mode of some semi-automatic and automatic firearms that fires a predetermined amount of rounds—usually two or three—in the same manner as automatic fire.
+Depending on the firearm, a single trigger actuation may fire the full burst of rounds, or it must be depressed for the entire discharge, with a single pull of the trigger firing a single round or an incomplete burst.
+Most firearms with burst capabilities have it as a fire mode secondary to semi-automatic and automatic.

 Selective fire

-Selective fire, or "select fire", means the capability of a weapon's fire control to be adjusted in either semi-automatic, fully automatic firing modes, or 3-round bursts.
-The modes are chosen by means of a selector, which varies depending on the weapon's design.
-Some selective-fire weapons have burst fire mechanisms built in to limit the maximum number of shots fired in fully automatic mode, with the most common limits being two or three rounds per trigger pull.
+Selective fire or select fire is the capability of a firearm to have its fire mode adjusted between semi-automatic, burst, or automatic.
+The modes are chosen by means of a fire mode selector, which varies depending on the weapon's design.
 The presence of selective-fire modes on firearms allows more efficient use of ammunition for specific tactical needs, either precision-aimed or suppressive fire.
-This capability is most commonly found on military weapons of the 20th and 21st centuries, most notably the assault rifles.
+Selective fire is most commonly found on assault rifles and submachine guns.

 Use as a blunt weapon

-Firearms can be used as blunt weapons, particularly in Close-quarters combat, or when ammunition for the firearm has run out.
-It is also an effective battle strategy when ammunition supply is low since knocking out enemies without firing the gun allows the user to save as much ammunition as possible for later, more critical use.
+Firearms can be used as blunt weapons, for instance to conserve limited ammunition or when ammunition has run out entirely.

-New recruits of the Israel Defense Forces undergo training on the safe practice of using the M16 assault rifle as a blunt weapon, mainly so that in close-quarter fighting, the weapon cannot be pulled away from them.
+New recruits of the Israel Defense Forces undergo training on the safe practice of using the M16 rifle as a blunt weapon, mainly so that in close-quarter fighting, the weapon cannot be pulled away from them.
 Other training includes the recruit learning how to jab parts of the body with the muzzle and using the butt stock as a weapon.